adamdbradley/foresight.js/README.md

 ## Img Element
 One of the largest problems faced with dynamically deciding image quality is that by the time javascript is capable of viewing an _img_ in the DOM, the image file has already been requested from the server.
-And on the flip side, if _img_ elements are built by javascript then they probably won't be viewed by search engines and browsers without javascript enabled will not be able to view the images.
-To overcome both of these challenges foresight.js uses the an _img_ element, but without the _src_ attribute set, and a _noscript_ element with a child _img_ element.
+And on the flip side, if _img_ elements are built by javascript then search engines probably won't view them and browsers without javascript enabled will also not be able to view the images.
+To overcome both of these challenges foresight.js uses the _img_ element, but without the _src_ attribute set, and a _noscript_ element with a child _img_ element.

     <img data-src="imagefile.jpg" width="320" height="240" class="fs-img">
     <noscript>